TusharKcode/Travel-Explorer-Website/README.md

-# Travel Booking Website
+# 🌍 Travel Booking Website - Travellore

 A modern and responsive **Travel Explorer Web Application** built using **React**.
-This project allows users to explore destinations, view travel packages, chaeck real-time weather, read testimonials and make booking early.
+This project allows users to explore destinations, view travel packages, chaeck real-time weather, read FAQs, read testimonials and book trips easily -- all in one place.

 ---

-## Features
+## ✨ Features

 - **Hero Section** - Beautiful Landing section with call-to-action button
 - **Destinations** - Browse destinations with detailed pages